syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-With-Content-Controls.md

 ## Types of Content Controls

-The following types of content controls can be created by using the Essential DocIO.
+The following types of content controls can be created by using the Essential&reg; DocIO.

 * Rich Text
 * Plain Text